 Championing the Accessibility for Ontarians with Disabilities Act

 New provisions under the Government of Ontario’s Accessibility for Ontarians with Disabilities Act, 2005 (AODA) are being phased in over 15 years.
+Under the Act, organizations are required to make their Accessibility Compliance Reports available to the public.
+Read OTF’s 2017 report here.
 OTF met the AODA requirements for Accessibility Standards for Customer Service in January 2010, and the Accessibility Standards for Employment in 2012.

 Planning and resourcing accessible services and supports

-In January 2013, OTF introduced its 2013-2017 Accessibility Plan (pdf), under the Integrated Accessibility Standards Regulation of AODA.
+In December 2017, OTF launched its 2018-2022 Accessibility Plan , under the Integrated Accessibility Standards Regulation of AODA.
 The plan includes the ongoing training of our staff and volunteers in serving people of all abilities.

 - Our Customer Service Policy guides staff in the delivery of service to customers of all abilities